-A button-shaped lithium battery is installed inside your Lenovo computer to provide power to the computer clock while the computer is off or disconnected from the main power source.
-If you need to replace it with a new one, contact your place of purchase or contact Lenovo for service.
-If you need to dispose of a disused lithium battery, insulate it with vinyl tape, contact your place of purchase or an industrial-waste-disposal operator, and follow their instructions.
-Disposal of a lithium battery must comply with local ordinances and regulations.
+A button-shaped lithium battery is installed on the system board of your Lenovo computer to provide power to the computer clock while the computer is off or disconnected from the main power source.
+If you want to replace it with a new one, contact your place of purchase or ask for a repair service provided by Lenovo.
+If you have replaced it by yourself and want to dispose of the disused lithium battery, insulate it with vinyl tape, contact your place of purchase, and follow their instructions.
+If you use a Lenovo computer at home and need to dispose of a lithium battery, you must comply with local ordinances and regulations.